The Coronation Oath & The Title of The Queen as Queen of Australia.

 Obviously it would be impossible to take the oath before becoming monarch as the moment one sovereign dies, his or her heir immediately accedes to the throne.
 This is called the accession.
 However, the oath must be sworn to at an appointed time as, according to sections 4 of the 1688 Act and section 2 of the Act of Settlement, it is a requirement on which the Crown is held.

 Generally, the time between accession and coronation is around one year, as a period of mourning must pass.
-The period between the time Elizabeth became Queen and her coronation was sixteen months.
+The period between the time Charles became King and his coronation was eight months.
 It was two years in the case of Edward I as he was on a crusade in the Holy Land when his father died.
 In modern times, due to the huge crowds expected to line the streets, the coronation is planned to take place in the English summer.
 For instance, the coronation of Victoria was in June.
 Edward VII’s was planned to take place in June but was delayed until August due to a medical operation.
 George V’s coronation was in June and that of George VI was in May.

 Under the Australian constitution, the people of Australia “agreed to unite in one indissoluble Federal Commonwealth under the Crown of the United Kingdom of Great Britain and Ireland, and under the Constitution hereby established.”
 Therefore, whoever is the legitimately crowned sovereign of the United Kingdom is sovereign of Australia.
 This was the people’s choice in the referendums to accept the constitution and also in the republic referendum of 1999.